 Most garbage disposal installers charge an hourly rate and can set up a garbage disposal in a couple of hours.
 Removing an old garbage disposal does take additional time, but all the necessary plumbing and electrical wiring will already be in place for installing the new one.
 The average cost of labor for a garbage disposal installer across the U.S. is $90; you are likely to spend between $55 and $145, depending on where you live and the specific project details.

 Electrical and plumbing

-Professional installers can add some interesting garbage disposal features for an additional cost.
+Professional garbage disposal installers can add some interesting garbage disposal features for an additional cost.
 For example, the dishwasher can be connected to the garbage disposal so that dirty dishwater goes into the disposal.
 Added baffles can prevent silverware from entering the garbage disposal.
 Push-button operation avoids the need for an electrical switch in the wall.
 All of these upgrades are relatively inexpensive.

 - The electrical and plumbing work involved in garbage disposal installation make the job potentially hazardous.
 That’s a great reason to hire a professional installer.